Dear Sisters and Community,

 The Detroit Health Department is proud to announce SisterFriends Detroit, a volunteer effort to encourage better birth outcomes by supporting pregnant women and their families during pregnancy and for one year after baby’s birth.

-SisterFriends is founded on four fundamental beliefs:
+SisterFriends Detroit is founded on five fundamental beliefs:

 - We are our own answer.